Why I work with people who want to look and act natural in front of the camera

 - a joke shared, finding common ground, pausing to review what’s working (or what’s not).

-Or you might want to stretch yourself, like Alexia did that day at the South Bank.
-SEE MORE FROM HER SESSION
+Or you might want to stretch yourself, like Peter did that day he decided to shave his hair and update his actors profile.
+SEE MORE FROM HIS SESSION

 The results might surprise you.